NillionNetwork/nilrag/README.md

 #### Examples

-Please refer to the [examples/init](examples/init) folder for two examples showing how to initialize a schema, a query, and a `clusters_schema` (if clustering is enabled).
+Please refer to the [examples/init](examples/init) folder for an example showing how to initialize a schema, a query, and a `clusters_schema` (if clustering is enabled).
 One example uses the built-in bootstrap functions, while the other illustrates how to initialize the schemas and query separately.
 Both methods will populate the `SCHEMA_ID`, `CLUSTERS_SCHEMA_ID`, and `QUERY_ID` fields in your `.env` file.
 Ensure that these fields have been populated successfully.

 ##### Bootstrap
 ```shell